NAS QNAP Turbo Station TS-101 RAID Controller Failure: Causes, Recovery Options, and Consequences

 Yes, there is a risk of data loss if a NAS QNAP Turbo Station TS-101 device is physically damaged or stolen.
 If the device is damaged, the data stored on its hard drives may become inaccessible or corrupted.
 Similarly, if the device is stolen, the data stored on it can be compromised or lost entirely.
 It is always recommended to have regular backups of important data to mitigate the risk of data loss in such situations.

-Although NAS Turbo Station TS-101 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-101 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view